Latin America & The Caribbean Network

-Argentina, Bolivia, Brazil, Chile, Colombia, DominicanRepublic, Ecuador, Panama, Paraguay, Peru, Trinidad & Tobago and Uruguay are the current 12 Member Committees in Latin America.
-This extensive network brings together the key energy leaders from the region, including Ministers and government officials, CEOs, academics, energy experts, among others; to discuss and work for a sustainable energy system in the region.
+The Latin American regional network spans from Panama, Ecuador and Colombia in the North to Chile, Uruguay, and Argentina in the South, and includes further countries in central Latin America countries.
+The extensive network brings together the energy plus community in the region, including Ministers and government officials, CEOs, academics, energy experts, and young energy professionals to discuss and work for a sustainable energy future in the region.

 Energy in Latin America and the Caribbean